-- Power centered in community members / the people doing the work
+- Power centered in community members & the people doing the work - Equity, relationship and trust - Sharing resources.
+"We" together.
+Enoughness. - Valuing "in-kind" as a gift of sharing and relationship - Donors & funders would leverage their relationships and expertise to ensure adequate resources for what communities need (aka fundraising)

-- Equity

-- Relationship and trust

-- Sharing resources

-- Enoughness

-- All of us together

-- Valuing "in-kind" as a gift of sharing and relationship

-- Inequitable power dynamics center power in whoever has money - "He who has the gold makes the rules" - Scarcity - Hunger Games-esque competition for the means to survive - Fear of offending donors, leading to shying away from seminal issues - Valuing "in-kind" contributions only in relation to a decreased need for cash
+- Inequitable power dynamics center power in whoever has money - "He who has the gold makes the rules" - Scarcity - Hunger Games-esque competition for the means to survive - Fear of offending donors leads to avoiding seminal issues - In-kind contributions valued only for decreasing the need for cash - Each org must gain expertise in fundraising, in addition to their mission knowledge.